PhanboiGames/CYBER_MOD/README.md

 ## Who is to blame for this project?
 I'm phanjam.
 I've been modding the Torchlight games since they started back in 2009.
 I'm not a mster at it, but I've reached the stage where I can handle almost all aspects of modding these games.
-So I decided I'd like to make a total conversion (tc) mod for Torchlight 2 *and* open my efforts up for patron-based monetary support.
+So I decided I'd like to make a total conversion (tc) mod for Torchlight 2 *and* open my efforts up for monetary support.

 ## If you like what you see here
-Consider dropping me some support over at https://ko-fi.com/phanjam
+Still figuring out which monetization platofrm to use - that space is changing quite fast...